Riyadh Military Hospital: Achievements

-Riyadh Military Hospital earned a lot of laureates in the field of health and medical sciences.
-It is the first hospital in Saudi Arabia to publish more than 1600 research articles, trained more than 1017 physicians and 577 paramedics.
-It is the first-ever renal transplantation center in Saudi Arabia where more than 750 kidney transplants have occurred since its birth and it is the only center of bone marrow transplantation in Saudi Arabia established and working since 1989.
-RMH is the first and the only hospital to conduct liver transplant, Stereotactic Radio-surgery, computer operated surgery.
-Epilepsy treatment and surgery at Riyadh Military hospital was started on 1998 and it is the second largest referral program and management in Saudi Arabia.
+Riyadh Military Hospital received numerous accolades in the fields of health and medical science.
+It is the first hospital in Saudi Arabia to have published more than 1600 research articles and has trained more than 1017 physicians and 577 paramedics.
+It is the first-ever renal transplantation centre in Saudi Arabia where more than 750 kidney transplants have occurred since its inception and it is the only bone marrow transplantation centre in Saudi Arabia operating since 1989.
+RMH is the first hospital to have conducted a liver transplant, Stereotactic Radio-surgery, and computer operated surgery.
+Epilepsy treatment and surgery at Riyadh Military hospital was started in 1998 and it is the second-largest referral program and management in Saudi Arabia.

-In Academics, there are more than 33 fellowship programs, 238 physicians under training, about 20 diploma programs, and 136 trainees too.
+In its academic programmes, there are more than 33 fellowship programs, 238 physicians in training, approximately 20 diploma programs, and 136 trainees.